adamazad/trador-data/README.md

 All can be left as they are except for `MONGO_URI`.

 Both servers can be deployed using [PM2](https://pm2.io) in a single command.
 The configurations are in `ecosystem.config.js`.
-In command line, type:
+In the command line, type:

 ```
 $ pm2 start ecosystem.config.js
 ```

-Each server is configured to have have to insatnces, which is more than enough for a small-scale application.
+Each server is configured to have two instances, which is more than enough for a small-scale application.

-Logs can be traced using
+Logs can be traced using by running:

 ```
 $ pm2 logs